 So, now that you’re aware of 10 common social media mistakes, you can go forth with your social media campaign with confidence.

 Stevan Mcgrath is a digital marketing professional with expertise in brand design and development.
 Stevan is passionate about utilizing his diverse skill sets for new and innovative online marketing strategies.
 He has worked as a freelancer and a contributor to Provenseo.
 Despite having a wide influential reach, he seeks client satisfaction as his topmost priority.
 He also writes blog posts on recent digital marketing trends.
-To know his work and more details you can follow him on Facebook, Twitter, LinkedIn, and Google+.
+To know his work and more details you can follow him on Facebook, Twitter, and LinkedIn.